 Section 2.
 Classes of Directors.
 Subject to the rights of the holders of any series of Preferred Stock to elect directors under specified circumstances, the directors shall, until the annual meeting of stockholders to be held in 2024, be divided, with respect to the time for which they severally hold office, into three classes, as nearly equal in number as is reasonably possible, with the.
-The term of office of the first class toclass of directors elected at the annual meeting of stockholders held in 2021 shall expire at the 20152024 annual meeting of stockholders, the term of office of the second class toclass of directors elected at the annual meeting of stockholders held in 2022 shall expire at the 20162025 annual meeting of stockholders held in 2023 shall expire at the 20172026 annual meeting of stockholders, with each director to hold office until his or her successor shall have been duly elected and qualified.
-At each annual meeting of stockholders, commencing with the 20152024 annual meeting, (a) directors elected to succeed those directors whose terms then expire shall be elected for a term of office to expire at the third succeeding annual meeting of stockholders afterheld in the year following the year of their election, with each director to hold office until his or her successor shall have been duly elected and qualified, and (b) if authorized by a resolution of the Board of Directors, directors may be elected to fill any vacancy on the Board of Directors, regardless of how such vacancy shall have been created.
+The term of office of the first class to class of directors elected at the annual meeting of stockholders held in 2021 shall expire at the 20152024 annual meeting of stockholders, the term of office of the second class to class of directors elected at the annual meeting of stockholders held in 2022 shall expire at the 20162025 annual meeting of stockholders and the term of office of the third class to class of directors elected at the annual meeting of stockholders, with each director to hold office until his or her successor shall have been duly elected and qualified.
+At each annual meeting of stockholders afterheld in the year following the year of their election, with each director to hold office until his or her successor shall be elected for a term of office to expire at the third succeeding annual meeting of stockholders afterheld in the year following the year of their election, with each director to hold office until have been duly elected and qualified, and (b) if authorized by a resolution of the Board of Directors, directors may be elected to fill any vacancy on the Board of Directors, regardless of how such vacancy shall have been created.

 Section 3.
 Vacancies.
-Subject to applicable law and the rights of the holders of any series of Preferred Stock with respect to such series of Preferred Stock, and unless the Board of Directors otherwise determines, vacancies resulting from death, resignation, retirement, disqualification, removal from office or other cause, and newly created directorships resulting from any increase in the authorized number of directors, may be filled only by the affirmative vote of a majority of the remaining directors, though less than a quorum of the Board of Directors, and in the event that there is only one director remaining in office, by such sole remaining director, and directors so chosen shall hold office for a term expiring at the annual meeting of stockholders at which the term of office of the class to which they have been appointed expires and until such director's successor shall have been duly elected and qualified and, if the Board of Directors at such time is classified, for a term expiring at the annual meeting of stockholders at which the term of office of the class to which such director has been appointed expires and until such director's successor shall have been duly elected and qualified.
+Subject to applicable law and the rights of the holders of any series of Preferred Stock with respect to such series of Preferred Stock, and unless the Board of Directors otherwise determines, vacancies resulting from death, resignation, retirement, disqualification, removal from office or other cause, and newly created directorships resulting from any increase in the authorized number of directors, may be filled only by the affirmative vote of a majority of the remaining directors, though less than a quorum of the Board of Directors, and in the event that there is only one director remaining in office, by such sole remaining director, and directors so chosen shall hold office for a term expiring at the annual meeting of stockholders at which the term of office of the class to which they have been appointed expires and until such director's successor shall have been duly elected and qualified and, if the Board of Directors at such time is classified, for a term expiring at the annual meeting of stockholders at which the term of office of the class to which such director's successor shall have been duly elected and qualified and, if the Board of Directors at such time is classified, for a term expiring at the annual meeting of stockholders at which the term of office of the class to which such director's successor shall have been appointed expires and until such director has been appointed expires and until such director's successor shall have been duly elected and qualified.